Dean Meminger

-Dean Peter "The Dream" Meminger (May 13, 1948 – August 23, 2013) was an American basketball player and coach.
+Dean Peter "the Dream" Meminger (May 13, 1948 – August 23, 2013) was an American basketball player and coach.
+He played college basketball for Marquette where he was the NIT MVP in 1970 and a Consensus first-team All-American in 1971.
+He later played professionally in the NBA for six seasons, winning the NBA championship with the New York Knicks in 1973.
+Following his playing career, Meminger went into coaching and in 1980 he led the New York Stars to the WBL championship.

 Early life

 Meminger was born in Walterboro, South Carolina, and came to Harlem, New York, with his family as a seventh-grader.
 He starred at Rice High School in New York City as well as making a name for himself on the playgrounds at West 135th Street.

 College career

 Meminger attended Marquette University, where he played for coach Al McGuire with the then-Warriors.
 He helped Marquette win the 1970 National Invitational Tournament.
 Marquette's 1970 team was ranked 8th in the country and was invited to the NCAA tournament.
 Following a dispute whether to play in the Mid-East or Mid-West Regional, Marquette declined the bid and opted to play in the NIT, where the team outclassed the field.
 The NCAA was so incensed by Marquette, it instituted a rule that forced an NCAA Division I team to accept an NCAA bid over an NIT bid.
 A subsequent antitrust case brought by the NIT against the NCAA over this issue was later settled out of court.
 Meminger was also the MVP of the 1970 National Invitation Tournament, in which Marquette beat Pete Maravich and LSU 101–79 in the semi-finals before defeating St. John's 65–53 in the title game.
 During his varsity career, he never lost a home game.